 Weighing the Options of Refinancing

-You could be able to lower your interest rate (sometimes significantly) and reduce your monthly mortgage payment amount with a refinanced mortgage.
-You also could have the option of pulling out some of your home equity by "cashing out" a sum of money to remodel your home, consolidate debt, or take your family on a vacation.
-With lower rates, you may also get the chance to build your home equity faster by changing to a shorter term loan.
+When you refinance, you could be able to reduce your interest rate and monthly mortgage payment , perhaps considerably.
+You could also have the option to "cash out" some of your equity, that you may use to take care of higher interest debt, improve your home, or plan a vacation.
+With reduced rates, you may also get the chance to build up home equity faster by changing to a shorter-term loan.

-Of course, you'll have to pay for your the refinance process.
-With your refinance, you're paying for basically the same things you paid for during your existing mortgage loan.
-Among these will be settlement costs, an appraisal, lender's title insurance, underwriting fees, and others.
+Of course, you will have to pay for the process of refinancing.
+When you refinance, you are paying for basically the same things you paid for when you obtained your existing mortgage.
+Among these might be settlement costs, an appraisal, lender's title insurance, underwriting fees, and others.

 Doing the Math

 You might need to pay discount points (prepaid interest) to get a better interest rate.
 Your savings over the life of the loan could be significant if you have paid up front about three percent of the new loan balance.
 You may be told that points may be deducted on your income taxes, but since tax regulations can be difficult to keep up with, please speak with a tax professional before depending on this.